 Themes and Flexibility

 This is where WordPress really has every competitor beat.
 Once you download the WordPress core, you have access to a myriad of tools you can use to develop your site to fit your unique needs.
-You have complete access to WordPress’s open-source software, as well as your site’s codebase, which means you can really get into the nitty-gritty and customize your website as you see fit.
+You have complete access to WordPress’s open-source software, as well as your site’s codebase, which means you can really get into the nitty-gritty and customize your managed WordPress hosted website as you see fit.

 WordPress is known for its thousands of free and low-cost themes, which make site setup a breeze.
 You can find a theme for every purpose, from a photography blog to an e-commerce site.
 These themes are moldable (depending on your coding knowledge) to your needs and provide a perfect template for your site, especially if you don’t have a web designer on call.

 Other CMS companies won’t give you this kind of flexibility.
 The moment you hit publish on your Wix site, your theme is locked in.
-This makes making any drastic changes to your site a lot harder, and suddenly, you are spending a lot more time on your site then you anticipated.
+This makes making any drastic changes to your site a lot harder, and suddenly, you are spending a lot more time on your site than you anticipated.

 Like themes, plugins contribute to the customizable design and function of your site.
 Whatever functionality you want to get out of your site, there’s probably a plugin for that.
 You can use a plugin to stream a social media feed on your site, to set up your e-commerce store, to track your site visits—anything!

 Plugins also mean more functionality at a low cost.
 Your team doesn’t spend any time coding up a program for your site, you just find the right plugin to fit your needs.
-With a megamall of plugins, make sure you find one that tried and true.
+With a megamall of plugins, make sure you find one that is tried and true.
 Look for one with a large customer base and regular updates.

 Google loves WordPress almost as much as we do.
 WordPress sites can easily achieve the level of content, navigation, and responsiveness that Google’s algorithms look for.
 WordPress also gives you access to the details in your site code, which means that you can edit header tags and other SEO essentials that Google looks for.